In 2026, What Medical Schools Require Casper?

 Why Do Medical Schools Require Casper?

 Medical school applicants hoping to one day become physicians must have a strong foundation of medical knowledge and possess superior smarts.
 Fortunately, there are plenty of metrics with which to test an applicant’s cognitive abilities.
-More schools are adopting Casper because it assesses areas of being a doctor that are underrepresented in your medical school application.
+Schools adopted Casper because it assesses aspects of being a doctor that are underrepresented in medical school applications.

 While your personal statement, letters of recommendation, and Work and Activities section provide some insight into your ethical decision-making, empathy, and communication skills, the primary focus of your medical school application is your hard skills.